petterin/travelviz/README.md

 This deploys both the compiled React frontend (from `build/´) and Cloud Functions (from `functions/`).
 Configuration for the Firebase setup is in `firebase.json` in project root.

 (If this is the first deploy from the current machine, you might have to login to Google first using: `npx firebase login`)

+# API reference (Cloud Functions)

+NOTE: Locally the URLs are `http://localhost:5000/tourdeteemu/us-central1/...` and in production `https://us-central1-tourdeteemu.cloudfunctions.net/...`.

+## `POST api/userLocations/:userId/garmin`

+Convert and store a Garmin-formatted activity for a user.

+**Parameters and body:**

+* `:userId`: User's UID (used in Firebase Authentication)
+* Body: Garmin Activity JSON (remember to set also set header `Content-Type: application/json`)

+HINT: You can find the activity JSON from: `https://connect.garmin.com/modern/proxy/activity-service/activity/<ACTIVITY_ID>/details?maxChartSize=2000&maxPolylineSize=4000`